ShiftLeftSecurity/codepropertygraph/c2cpg/README.md

 ## Dealing with Parser problems:
 (copied from [here](https://wiki.eclipse.org/CDT/designs/Overview_of_Parsing))

-When a syntax error is encountered in the source a _problem node_ will be generated in the AST.
+In case a syntax error is encountered in the source a _problem node_ will be generated in the AST.
 There are four types of problem node:
  - `IASTProblemDeclaration`
  - `IASTProblemExpression`
  - `IASTProblemStatement`